Nelson Velazquez Preview, Player Props: Royals vs. Tigers

 Nelson Velazquez At The Plate

-- Velazquez has picked up an RBI in 44.4% of his games this season, with more than one RBI in 22.2% of his games.
-He has also driven in three or more runs in two contests.
+- Velazquez has picked up an RBI in 44.4% of his games this season, with two or more RBI in 22.2% of his games.
+He has also plated three or more runs in two contests.

+- He has scored in 26 games this season (57.8%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.